PVC Pipes: Schedule 40 VS 80

 Applications and Use

 If you’re planning a home repair or an irrigation project, Sch 40 is the definitive choice.
-Even Schedule 40 pipes can handle a good amount of pressure, making them more than adequate for home applications, and it is cheaper than Sch 80; it won’t be hard on your wallet.
+Even Schedule 40 pipes can handle a lot of pressure, making them more than adequate for home applications, and it is cheaper than Sch 80; it won’t be hard on your wallet.

-However, if your application includes moving industrial chemicals, Schedule 40 pipes aren’t the best choice.
+However, Schedule 40 pipes aren’t the best choice if your application includes moving industrial chemicals.
 Go for Schedule 80 with thicker sidewalls, and you’ll be fine.
 These pipes can handle high pressure and stress.

 Schedule 40 vs. 80 is all about that.
 Piping applications are particular, and only after detailed examination and analysis can one determine what needs to be done.
-Full variables of the pipe’s intended use should be considered to get the best results.
+Full variables of the pipe’s intended use should be considered for the best results.

 Engaging Read – What are PVC Pipe Sizes? | What are PVC Pipe Dimensions? | The Complete Guide